kbase/ContainerRunner/README.md

 This script uses the standard python logger, and [loglevel](https://docs.python.org/2/library/logging.html#levels) is passed directly to the python logger to determine log verbosity.

+### xml_output

+Enable XML reporting via XMLRunner and write the output to the directory specified in this directive.

 ### tasks

 This attribute should contain a dict of which tasks to run.
 The attributes one level below "tasks" are